1 in 5 Canadians struggle with insomnia.

 If you are unsure about your degree of sleepiness versus fatigue please take a few minutes to complete the Epworth Sleepiness Scale (ESS) found on this website and contact me to set up a time to discuss your score, what it means and what to do next.

-Articles about CBT-I
+Articles

 - Cognitive behavioral therapy offers a drug-free method for managing insomnia.- Harvard